 Office 2013 & Office 2016

-Use the Repair process in the Control Panel's Programs and Features.
+Use the Repair process in the Control Panel's Programs and Features or Windows 10 Settings.
 You can open it by typing Add or Remove Programs on the Start screen or in Search.
 In Windows 10, open the Control Panel then find Programs and Features or Add or Remove Programs.

 Quick Repair will check files and replace missing or potentially corrupt files.

-Online Repair is essentially a reinstall.
-User settings and files won't be affected or lost when using Online Repair.
+Online Repair is essentially an uninstall and reinstall.
+User settings and files won't be affected or lost when using Online Repair but activation may be lost.
+If you do not have the installation tied to a Microsoft account, you'll need to have your key code handy.